hcoles/pitest-site/quickstart/advanced.markdown

 ### Test prioritiser

-A test prioritiser assigns tests to be run against each mutation and decides the order in which they will be used to to challenge the mutant.
+A test prioritiser assigns tests to be run against each mutation and decides the order in which they will be used to challenge the mutant.

 Only one test prioritiser may be supplied.